Cartesian double theories: A double-categorical framework for categorical doctrines: Cartesian equipments

 If $\dbl{D}$ is precartesian, then the existence of adjunctions $\Delta_i \dashv \times_i$ and $!_i \dashv I_i$, $i=0,1$, in $\Cat$ implies that $\dbl{D}_0$ and $\dbl{D}_1$ have finite products.
 Moreover, since the functors $\times_i$ and $I_i$ assemble into double functors $\times = (\times_0, \times_1)$ and $I = (I_0, I_1)$, the source and target functors $s,t$ preserve finite products.
 By the universal property of products in $\dbl{D}_1$, the comparison cells labeled $\times_{(m,m'),(n,n')}$ and $\times_{(x,x')}$ in \cref{eq:dbl-product-comparisons} are uniquely determined by \cref{eq:dbl-proj-external-compose,eq:dbl-proj-external-id} and coincide with those in \cref{eq:dbl-product-compose-comparison,eq:dbl-product-id-comparison}.
 Similarly for the comparison cells labeled $\mu_I$ and $\eta_I$ in \cref{eq:dlb-terminal-comparisons}, by the universal property of terminal objects.
 In particular, if $\dbl{D}$ is cartesian, so that the right adjoints are pseudo, then all of these cells are isomorphisms. \end{proof}

-\begin{example} Any 2-category with finite products, viewed as a double category with trivial proarrow structure is a cartesian double category.
-Likewise any cartesian double category with trivial proarrow structure is a 2-category with finite products. \end{example}
+\begin{example}[Cartesian 2-categories] Any 2-category with finite (strict) 2-products, viewed as a double category with trivial proarrow structure, is a cartesian double category.
+Conversely, any cartesian double category has an underlying 2-category with finite products. \end{example}

 An \emph{equipment} is a double category in which any proarrow can be restricted along a pair of incoming arrows or, dually, extended along a pair of outgoing arrows, in universal ways.
 A great many commonly occurring double categories, such as those of relations, spans, cospans, modules, and profunctors, are equipments.
 Equipments appear in many guises and have also been called \emph{proarrow equipments} \cite{wood1982}, \emph{framed bicategories} \cite{shulman2008}, \emph{fibrant double categories} \cite{aleiferi2018}, and \emph{gregarious double categories} \cite{dawson2010}.
 As shown by Shulman \cite[Theorem 4.1]{shulman2008}, equipments can be defined in several equivalent ways.